glewe/ci4-auth/README.md

 Install an appstarter project with Codigniter 4 as described [here](https://codeigniter.com/user_guide/installation/installing_composer.html).

 Make sure your app and database is configured right and runs fine showing the Codigniter 4 welcome page.

+Also, check the $baseUrl setting in **app/Config/App.php** points to your public directory to make sure that the navbar links work.

 ### Download CI4-Auth